bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is SSL tunneling?
 How does it work?</summary><br><b>

-- SSL (Secure Sockets Layer) tunneling is a technique used to establish a secure, encrypted connection between two endpoints over an insecure network, such as the internet.
+- SSL (Secure Sockets Layer) tunneling is a technique used to establish a secure, encrypted connection between two endpoints over an insecure network, such as the Internet.
 The SSL tunnel is created by encapsulating the traffic within an SSL connection, which provides confidentiality, integrity, and authentication.

 Here's how SSL tunneling works: